 A survey of such topics as the history of professional photography; professional organizations; copyright legislation; ethics; and business practices.
 Presentations by guest speakers from the business and legal communities, as well as by students, will complement the instructor's material.

-Prerequisite(s): "C+" or higher grade in all previous Photo-Imaging Program courses.
+Prerequisite(s): "C+" or higher grade in all first and second term Photo-Imaging Program courses including BUSM 1115.